For Part 1, click here.

 Yoritomo Minamoto established a new government at his home in Kamakura as Kyoto remained the official capital.
 Minamoto wasn’t able to consolidate authority over the entire country, and when he died suddenly in 1199 the struggle for power between the various clans threw the country into a highly factious period.
 The Hōjō clan came out victorious, but the already limited authority Kamakura retained over the regional strongmen had mostly vanished by this point.

 Buddhism continued to flourish.
 Similar to the Middle Ages in Europe when the general public, under the constant threats of epidemic, famine and warfare, could only find salvation in Christianity, their disenfranchised Japanese counterparts also turned devotedly to religion.
+Buddhist monks consciously simplified the texts and rituals in order to gain a wider audience among the illiterate masses.
 While the Nara sects survived, the samurai-preferred Zen and Jōdo-shū sects emerged onto the scene in the 12th century and quickly gained widespread acceptance.
 Among the two sects, the Rinzai school of Zen was most favored.

 Numerous Zen temples were founded not only in Kamakura but also Kyoto in the middle and late 13th century.
 One of the most representative is Nanzen-ji, built in 1291 and the first Zen temple to be commissioned by the royal family.
 Emperor Kameyama, after abdicated his throne at the age of 26, built a retirement retreat at the site of the current Nanzen-ji.
 Plagued by continuous problems, the ex-emperor invited Priest Fumon of Tofuku-ji to perform exorcism in the villa in 1290 and rewarded the priest a portion of land to build a temple.
 Eventually what became Nanzen-ji overtook the entire ground of the villa and the former emperor named himself as a Grand Priest.